ayrshare/social-media-api/README.md

 ### Set, Delete, and List Auto Schedule

-Set up an auto-post schedule by providing times to send.
-Post will automatically be sent at the next available time.
-If no more times are available today, the first available time tomorrow will be used, and so forth.
-See the [set-auto-schedule endpoint](https://docs.ayrshare.com/rest-api/endpoints/post#set-auto-schedule) for more details.
+Auto scheduling allows you to create and manage pre-defined posting schedules.
+See the [auto-schedule endpoints](https://www.ayrshare.com/docs/apis/auto-schedule/overview) for more details.

 ``` javascript
 const setAutoSchedule = await social.setAutoSchedule({